siyuan-note/plugin-sample-vite-svelte/README.md

 ## Get started

-1. Make a copy of this repo as a template with the `Use this template` button, please note that the repo name must be the same as the plugin name, the default branch must be `main`
+1. Use the <kbd>Use this template</kbd> button to make a copy of this repo as a template.
+Note that the repository name should match the plugin name, and the default branch must be `main`.

-2. Clone your repo to a local development folder at any place
+2. Clone your repository to the local development folder.
-    - Notice: we **don't recommand** you to place the folder under your `{workspace}/data/plugins/` folder.
+    * Note: Unlike `plugin-sample`, this example does not recommend directly downloading the code to `{workspace}/data/plugins/`.

-3. Install NodeJS and pnpm, then run pnpm i in the command line under your repo folder
+3. Install [NodeJS](https://nodejs.org/en/download) and [pnpm](https://pnpm.io/installation), then run `pnpm i` in the development folder to install the required dependencies.
-4. **Auto create development symbolic links**
+4. Run the `pnpm run make-link` command to create a symbolic link (Windows developers, please refer to the "make-link on Windows" section below).
+5. Execute `pnpm run dev` for real-time compilation.
+6. Open the marketplace in SiYuan and enable the plugin in the download tab.

+### Setting the Target Directory for the make-link Command

+The `make-link` command creates a symbolic link that binds your `dev` directory to the SiYuan plugin directory.
+You can configure the target SiYuan workspace and create the symbolic link in three ways:

+1. **Select Workspace**
-    - Make sure that SiYuan is running
+    - Open SiYuan, ensure the SiYuan kernel is running.
-    - Run `pnpm run make-link`, the script will detect all the siyuan workspace, please select the targe workspace and the script will automatically create the symbolic link under the `{workspace}/data/plugins/` folder
+    - Run `pnpm run make-link`, the script will automatically detect all SiYuan workspaces, please manually enter the number to select the workspace.
         ```bash
         >>> pnpm run make-link
         > plugin-sample-vite-svelte@0.0.3 make-link H:\SrcCode\开源项目\plugin-sample-vite-svelte